What Is a 457(b) Plan?

 Another benefit to 457(b) plans is that they work well with other plans.
 Teachers, for example, may be offered both 403(b) and 457(b) plan options.
 If you have a combination of two plans—a 457(b) and a 403(b) or a 457(b) and a 401(k)—you can contribute the maximum amount to both plans.
-That brings your annual elective deferral limit up to $39,000 (the maximum contributions allowed in 2020 for 401(k) and 457(b), added together), even if you are younger than age 50.
+That brings your annual elective deferral limit up to $39,000 (the maximum contributions allowed in 2020 for 401(k) and 457(b), added together), even if you're younger than 50.
 That's not even including catch-up contributions or any applicable employer match.

 457(b) Plans and Employer Matching

 Some employers may match the amount that you contribute to a 457(b) plan up to a certain limit.
 If you're lucky enough to work for such an employer, take advantage of it by contributing to the plan at least as much as the match.
 If the match is 50% and you put in $1000 per month, your employer is investing $500 a month for you.